JeffIrwin/syntran/README.md

 }
 ```

 Note that array rank is specified in function signatures with comma-separated colons.
-For example, `vec` is a rank-1 `[f32; :]` and `mat` is a rank-2 array `[f32; :,:]`.
+For example, `vec` is a rank-1 array `[f32; :]` and `mat` is a rank-2 array `[f32; :,:]`.
 Arrays of any size can be passed to functions, but ranks and types must match.
+The use of a colon as a wildcard like this is [borrowed from Fortran](https://www.intel.com/content/www/us/en/develop/documentation/fortran-compiler-oneapi-dev-guide-and-reference/top/language-reference/specification-statements/type-declarations/declarations-for-arrays/assumed-shape-specifications.html).

 Here's a function that performs [matrix multiplication](https://en.wikipedia.org/wiki/Matrix_multiplication) on two matrices `a` and `b`, without checking that the inner dimensions agree: